noalmeida/noalmeida/README.md

-:computer_mouse: I'm currently on the full stack, with a few months left.
+:computer_mouse: I'm currently on the full stack, for a year.

 :heavy_check_mark: Live in Paraiba, Brazil.